tapetitansdistro-netizen/AutoVO/README.md

 00CREATEVOICEREF.BAT - Drag and drop an audio file to quickly make a new charecter ref (seed).
 Make sure to transcribe the matching txt file with the words that are actually in the audio.

 build_autovo.py - The main brains.
 Does all the heavy lifting.
+This must be executed from within WSL's voxcpm venv.